kevinwadeshaw/BetterSoundCloud/README.md

 * If it is on your stream or a user's profile
 * If it is a repost from a blocked user

-The platform is qutie extensible and custom filters can be written fairly easily to perform other DOM related operations to the feed.
+The platform is quite extensible and custom filters can be written fairly easily to perform other DOM related operations to the feed.

 ### Prerequisites